Anthony Burgess: Playwright

-Anthony Burgess's involvement with theatre started while attending university in Manchester, where directed plays and wrote theatre reviews.
+Burgess's involvement with theatre started while attending university in Manchester, where he directed plays and wrote theatre reviews.
 In Oxfordshire he was an active member of the Adderbury Drama Group, where he directed multiple plays, including Juno and the Paycock by Sean O'Casey, A Phoenix Too Frequent by Christopher Fry, The Giaconda Smile by Aldous Huxley and The Adding Machine by Elmer Rice.

-He wrote his first play in 1951, called The Eve of Saint Venus.
+In 1951, Burgess wrote his first play, called The Eve of Saint Venus.
 There are no records of the play being performed, and in 1964 he turned the text into a novella.
-Throughout his life he wrote multiple adaptations and translations for theatre.
+Throughout his life, he wrote multiple adaptations and translations for theatre.
 His most famous work A Clockwork Orange, he adapted for the stage under the title A Clockwork Orange: A Play With Music.
 An expanded edition of this play, with a facsimile of the handwritten score, appeared in 1999; A Clockwork Orange 2004, adapted from Burgess's novel by the director Ron Daniels and published by Arrow Books, was produced at the Barbican Theatre in London in 1990, with music by The Edge from U2.

-His other famous translations include the English version of Cyrano de Bergerac by Edmond Rostand.
-Recently two of his until now unpublished translations were published by Salamander Street, which the Foundation called a 'significant literary discovery'.
+Burgess's other famous translations include two English versions of Cyrano de Bergerac by Edmond Rostand.
+Recently two previously unpublished translations of plays were published by Salamander Street, which the Foundation called a "significant literary discovery".
 One is Miser!
-Miser!
-A translation of Molière's The Miser.
+Miser!, a translation of Molière's The Miser.
 Although the original French play is written in prose, Burgess remakes it in a mixture of verse and prose, in the style of his famous adaptation of Cyrano de Bergerac.
-The other work is Chatsky, subtitled The Importance of Being Stupid based on Woe from Wit by Alexander Griboyedov.
+The other work is Chatsky: The Importance of Being Stupid, based on Woe from Wit by Alexander Griboyedov.
 In Chatsky, Burgess remakes a classic Russian play in the spirit of Oscar Wilde.